trixi-framework/TrixiParticles.jl/paper/paper.md

 ![Elastic sphere falling into a tank filled with water. \label{fig:falling_sphere}](falling_sphere_combined_nonstick_4k_178.png){width=100%}

+Validation can be performed by, for example, quantitatively comparing results using a post-process callback.
-The current state allows also to validate our simulation and produce quantitative results with a post-process callback. \autoref{fig:beam_y_deflection} shows simulation results of TrixiParticles.jl (on the left) and [@O_Connor:2021] (on the right) compared against a reference value of [@Turek:2007].
+\autoref{fig:beam_y_deflection} shows simulation results of TrixiParticles.jl (on the left) and [@O_Connor:2021] (on the right) compared against a reference value of [@Turek:2007].
 The curves show the y-deflection of the tip of a beam oscillating under its own weight.
 The results obtained with TrixiParticles.jl perfectly match those of [@O_Connor:2021].

 ![Comparison of TrixiParticles.jl and  [@O_Connor:2021] against [@Turek:2007]: Tip y-deflection of an oscillating beam with different resolutions, where $t_s$ is the thickness of the beam and $dp$ is the particle spacing. \label{fig:beam_y_deflection}](oscillating_beam.png){width=100%}

-As a young project that aims to be the Julia code for particle-based simulation we expect to integrate other methods such as incompressible SPH (ISPH) [@Liu:2022] or heat conduction with SPH [@Biriukov:2018] and couple them among each other and even with mesh-based methods.
+As a young project that aims to be the Julia code for particle-based simulation we expect to integrate other methods such as incompressible SPH (ISPH) [@Liu:2022] or heat conduction with SPH [@Biriukov:2018], and DEM specifically tailored for applications in coatings [@Ghasemi:2019, @Laukannen:2020].
+In the future, these methods will be coupled with each other and even with mesh-based methods to provide a comprehensive framework.

 # Acknowledgements

-TODO: What else?
 The project has benefited from funding from [hereon](https://www.hereon.de/) and [HiRSE](https://www.helmholtz-hirse.de/).

 # References